 QR Code Best Practices

-A QR code is a type of barcode that can easily be scanned by the camera on a digital device.
-They store information as a series of pixels in a square grid and can be used to direct the user to a website, application, video or other content.
+A QR code (short for "quick-response code") is a type of two-dimensional matrix barcode that can be read by the camera on a smartphone.
+They store information that can direct the user to a URL, contact information or other content.

 • Medium: QR codes should primarily be used in print materials.
 They should be not be used in place of a functioning hyperlink in webpages, emails or PDFs.